Basic Safety Procedures

 Unpowered vessels are sailing vessels or those that are paddled, poled, or rowed.

-If less than 65.6 feet long, these vessels must exhibit the lights as shown in Figure 2.
+If less than 65.6 feet long, these vessels must exhibit the lights as shown in the figure below.
 The required lights are:

 - Red and green sidelights visible from a distance of at least two miles away—or if less than 39.4 feet long, at least one mile away—on a dark, clear night.